llafuente/language-spec/control-flow.md

 It will create a magic variable `$index` for the numeric index value, and `$value` that will hold the value of given structure if needed.
-Both magic variable can have custom names if provided.
+Both magic variables can have custom names if provided.

 *Constraints*